radudobrinescu/nodeapp/README.md

 To make sure that the infrastructure has been provisioned and that the application properly deployed, simply get the Load Balancer endpoint from the *terraform apply* command output and enter the value in a browser.
 You should be able to see the application.

 ## Updating the application

+Setup Jenkins for the pipeline:
+ECRURL and EKSURL parameters to the values output by terraform Update the Kubernetes cloud in the Jenkins general config:

+echo server_certificate_ca| base64 --decode
+get the default sa token and update the "default-service-account" credential